 Let’s estimate the cost of solar-sourced electricity.
 Most manufacturers guarantee their panels will produce a minimum output for a period of 25 years.
 To do the math, we need to calculate how much electricity the solar panels will produce over 25 years, and divide that number by the total cost of the system.
 Depending on the initial cost of your system, electricity generated by your solar panels should run about 8 to 12 cents per kilowatt hour (kWh).

 Panels with a slow degradation rate will get you closer to 8 cents per kWh.
 The good news is that reputable solar manufacturers are now manufacturing panels that degrade at or close to 0.25% per year.
-At Ilum Solar, we sell and install Sunpower and REC solar panels, which both degrade at 0.25%.
+At Ilum Solar, we sell and install REC solar panels, which degrade at 0.25%.
 And remember, this is the guaranteed degradation rate.
 In practice, we have seen panels degrading at less than the guaranteed rate.

 What if you don’t go solar—how much does electricity cost from non-solar sources?